blue2cat/blue2cat/README.md

 In my free time, I enjoy building and analyzing systems.
 This interest has myriad applications.
 Some projects I have completed include:
 * Designing a Kubernetes replacement for a Docker-compose based server solution.
 * Reverse engineering IoT firmware.
-* Writing elegant, network-equipped servers and clients in C.
+* Writing elegant, secure servers and clients in C.
 * Designing PowerShell scripts that provide metrics on software versions across a network of servers.